EstebanDalelR/VimForDummies/README.md

 <b>Making your life easier</b>
 Vim is, by default, powerful, so word completion is included out of the box (zip?).
 For this in Insert mode just press ctrl+p to match any previous text (ctrl+n for text ahead).<br>
 When typing strings in a repeated way, Vim helps a lot with abbreviations, so rlw can become ReallyLongWord.
 To use this in Last Line mode type :ab rlw ReallyLongWord (to delete it :una rlw).<br>
+Now, as most modern browsers you will want to open in tabs different files, or the same one to edit different parts.
+Vim lets you do this and, as always, you can do this without moving your hands from the keyboard. <br>
+To edit the same file, go to Last Line mode and use :split.
+To chage viewport, in Command mode press ctrl+w and you will cycle through.
+To do the same, but openening another file is :split filename. <br>
+One important thing when splitting is the fact that the files share a buffer so you may yank from one and paste to the other. <br>
+To open vim in tabs, rather than viewports (split) use vim -p filename1 filename2 or, if you have Vim open already, use, in Last Line mode :tabnew filename.<br>